 Although the terms are often confused, the truth is that editing a text must be differentiated from proofreading, given that the two are very different processes.
 Whilst editing deals with the original text alone, proofreading is the comparison of an original text with its translation into another language.
 Proofreading consists of checking that the content is the same in both texts, even when the form, structure and expression may be different for obvious reasons.

 A translator must therefore thoroughly check that the translated text is loyal to the content and message of the original, guaranteeing that the translation is a copy of the source text but in another language.
 Otherwise, a text (e.g. a legal text) translated into another language that doesn’t contain the same content as the original could cause significant problems for the client.
 The same would be true for other types of documents, whether their nature be legal, editorial, medical, scientific, economic, advertising or something different.
 The proofreading process is that which largely influences the quality of the final text being submitted.
+BBLTranslation puts all its effort into guaranteeing very comprehensive editing and proofreading processes.
+The proof of this lies in the trust placed in the agency by renowned clients, for whom we carry out the editing of web pages or original documents.

 In addition, our translation process consists of an integrated service of translation and proofreading for all projects, in order to always ensure that the translated text is loyal to the original.